Lvkv m/43: Performance

 It was clear from the start that the initial vehicles had many problems.
 The tracks were much too narrow to compensate for the additional 7 tons added in comparison to the L-60, which caused the vehicle to sink into the ground due to the increased ground pressure, causing problems with the track and suspension system breaking and malfunctioning.
-Along with this, the vehicle was now badly underpowered, causing performance in relation to speed to be inadequate, only being able to reach 36 kilometers per hour (Approximately 22 Miles per Hour).
+Along with this, the vehicle was now badly underpowered, causing performance in relation to speed to be inadequate, only being able to reach 36 kph (22 mph).
 The Lengthening of the hull also proved to be problematic, as the vehicle was hard to steer with the unfavorable ratio of length to width.
 It was also not possible to fight effectively using the vehicle in bad weather conditions as the vehicle was only equipped with optical sights.

 Upgrades (Lvkv fm/43 (1957))

-in 1948 all vehicles delivered in the previous year were given wider tracks to fix the ground pressure issue, and all vehicles that hadn't been delivered yet were fitted with these wider tracks from the production line.
-In 1950 / 1951 the underpowered engines were swapped for 300 hk Maybach HL120 TRM Engines taken from Germany after the end of World War 2.
-The engines were nearly twice as powerful, pushing the top speed of the vehicle to 55 Kilometers per Hour (Approximately 34 Miles per Hour).
+In 1948 all vehicles delivered in the previous year were given wider tracks to fix the ground pressure issue, and all vehicles that hadn't been delivered yet were fitted with these wider tracks from the production line.
+In 1950 / 1951 the underpowered engines were swapped for 300 hk Maybach HL120 TRM engines taken from Germany after the end of World War 2.
+The engines were nearly twice as powerful, pushing the top speed of the vehicle to 55 kph (34 mph).
 Many other smaller upgrades and changes were made throughout the 1950s, such as the addition of an armored box to the turret for mounting an Ra 400 Radio with the spare wheels required to be carried on Swedish vehicles being placed atop this box.
-These upgrades made the vehicle slightly heavier at 17 Tonnes and slightly bigger.
-The Issue of being unable to fight in bad weather was never fixed.
+These upgrades made the vehicle slightly larger and heavier at 17 tonnes.
+The issue of being unable to fight in bad weather was never fixed.